-The silence around the issue suggests that there is no urgency to the matter and we’ll have to wait and see if it’s put to action.
+The silence around the issue suggests that there is no urgency to the matter and we’ll have to wait and see if it’s put into action.
 (Basics of stock trading)

-According to Trump, several reforms by Obama were detrimental to the growth of business and today, on the 3rd of February 2017, Trump removed both the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-These measures were supposed to restrict many banking activities, but their removal will provide carte blanche to hedge funds, banks and other financial institutions.
+According to Trump, several reforms by Obama were detrimental to the growth of the business, and today, on the 3rd of February 2017, Trump removed both the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+These measures were supposed to restrict many banking activities, but their removal will provide carte blanche to hedge funds, banks, and other financial institutions.
 Looser measures might also affect Forex regulators, which could be good news for the best Forex broker in the US.

-These reforms are bound to stimulate the US economy even farther, and the US dollar could become bullish in the coming months after the effects of the reforms start to be felt.
-There is also the promise to streamline tax collection, putting an end to unnecessary federal programmes and eliminating incorrect payments.
-All these are supposed to provide added revenue to the country now that there will be less taxes coming in.
+These reforms are bound to stimulate the US economy even further, and the US dollar could become bullish in the coming months after the effects of the reforms start to be felt.
+There is also the promise to streamline tax collection, putting an end to unnecessary federal programs and eliminating incorrect payments.
+All these are supposed to provide added revenue to the country now that there will be fewer taxes coming in.

 Infrastructure and industry

 This is perhaps one of the areas where the new president will shine the most – he plans to revive American industries by encouraging industries.
 The coal and natural gas industries had been stalled by Obama’s responsible energy production policies.
-Trump wants to encourage mining of oil, coal, natural gas and shale so that America can become energy dependent.
+Trump wants to encourage the mining of oil, coal, natural gas, and shale so that America can become energy-dependent.
 This would untangle the US economy from the whims of OPEC nations while at the same time providing thousands of jobs.

-The same will be felt through vast construction projects which will encourage steel, telecommunication and transport industries. the military is also set to receive a boost by increasing the size of the army, building of more ships and aircraft and other missile defence systems.
-The idea here is to focus the nation’s resources to the local workforce rather than engage in globalization and improvement of other countries.
+The same will be felt through vast construction projects which will encourage steel, telecommunication, and transport industries. the military is also set to receive a boost by increasing the size of the army, building more ships and aircraft, and other missile defense systems.
+The idea here is to focus the nation’s resources on the local workforce rather than engage in globalization and the improvement of other countries.

-This was the very first action taken by Trump only hours after his inauguration, rolling back the affordable care act, Obamacare.
-Although he signed the executive order so long ago, implementing of it will take far longer, probably months or even years.
+This was the very first action taken by Trump only hours after his inauguration, rolling back the Affordable Care Act, Obamacare.
+Although he signed the executive order so long ago, implementing it will take far longer, probably months or even years.
 The problem arises because Obamacare is already in regulation and it cannot be simply nullified.
 To roll back the plan, the new health secretary would have to create another plan and then slowly replace Obamacare with this new plan, a plan named ‘repeal and replace’.